YangVincent/YangVincent.github.io/collections/_resources/2020-05-26-personality-vectors-2.md

 ### Overview
 If you haven't yet read the first version, read [personality vectors]({{site.url}}/personality-vectors/).

-This version establishes firm mathematical footing and is still very much in progress, especially since I haven't added LaTeX support.

-Here's an unordered list of facts we care about.

-* We want a finite number of possible interests.
-Otherwise the inner product between two vectors could be unbounded, which would be problematic.
-Otherwise, we need definite infinite.
-* There's a precise term for this space of vectors, called L2-Space.
-"Interests are infinite-dimensional vectors living in the square-integrable L2 space"
-* Square integrable means the Lebesque integral of the function squared is finite.
-If f is the function, I the interval and p(x)dx the probability measure, f is square integrable if the integral over l of $$dx p(x) (f(x)^2) < infinity$$.

-Here is where it starts.

 ### Interests and Preferences

 Our world has infinite things I (or anyone) could possibly have an opinion on -- from dogs to japan to honesty.